“In-Sprint Testing” in the Age of Agile

 Why In-Sprint Testing Hits The Mark in Agile

-Agile or not.
-And whether legacy testing rules (still) or the new sheriff called “in-sprint testing” is now in town.
-The fact is, in the complex world of software development, every tester, developer, and customer has at least one thing in common.
+Legacy testing approaches (still) or having a go at “in-sprint testing” aside, in today’s world of software development, every tester, developer, and customer has at least one thing in common.
 They each carry a smartphone and a computer of some kind.
 As they go about their work, their phone sits quietly off to one side, apparently dormant until the next call or text message arrives.
 The computer will be running a range of apps from productivity tools to social media.
 And it, too, appears to be sitting and waiting for the next command to come.

 But those commands are coming.
 Even when they sit unused, the apps are busy receiving updates, bug patches and improvements, sent from their respective home office in a constant stream of real-time improvement.